csmiguel/2021_ConGenTropics/tutorials/assembly.md

 Quality-trimmed paired-end Illumina sequencing reads from *Rattus tiomanicus* USNM590332 will be mapped to the curated mitogenome [NC_029888](https://www.ncbi.nlm.nih.gov/nucleotide/NC_029888.1) available in Genbank.

 ### 1. download data
 Download NC_029888 in fasta and gb format from Genbank.
-The can also be found in the [references](references) folder.
+They can also be found in the [references](/references) folder.

 ### 2. index the reference
 Index the reference using bwa.
 It allows more efficient search of the genome during sequence alignment.
-Check the new files created in `references`.
+Check the new files created in [references](/references).

 ```
 bwa index references/NC_029888.fasta